 Ask for discounts to lower your premium

 Adding someone to your insurance policy will impact your premium.
 But, you may be eligible for other discounts now.
-Here are some insurance discounts to ask your insurer about.
+Here are some auto insurance discounts to ask your insurer about.

 Student drivers - Teenagers may qualify for discounts by maintaining good grades in school or by taking a defensive driver safety course.